vincentokoth/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 [2-print_alphabet.py](https://github.com/vincentokoth/alx-higher_level_programming/blob/master/0x01-python-if_else_loops_functions/2-print_alphabet.py): A program that prints the ASCII alphabet, in lowercase, not followed by a new line:
 * Using one print function with string format
-* Using only use one loop in your code
+* Using only use one loop
 * Without storing any characters in a variable or importing any modules

+[3-print_alphabt.py](https://github.com/vincentokoth/alx-higher_level_programming/blob/master/0x01-python-if_else_loops_functions/3-print_alphabt.py): A program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+* Printing all the letters except q and e
+* Using only one loop
+* Without storing any character in a variable or importing any module